LucasChaka/Bitcoin-Realized-Volatility-Analysis/README.md

 3. $V_{t,i} = \varepsilon_{t,i} - \varepsilon_{t,{i-1}}$ is constant.
 4. Noise is independent of the price process.

-If the data is contaminated by Micro-Noise Structure, then RV is not a consistent estimator of the Integrated variance.
+If the data is contaminated by Micro-Noise Structure, then RV is not a consistent estimator of the true variance.
 Hence, Micro-Structure Noise Bias exists.
-The mathematical explanation of Micro-Structure Noise Bias is presented in Appendix B.

-## Data Sourcing
+#### Calendar Time Sampling

 [bitcoincharts.com][4] offers